babashka/process/README.md

       `:out` or `:err` you will typically use `slurp`.
 Slurping those streams will block the current thread until the process is finished.
     - `:cmd`: the command that was passed to create the process.
-    - `:prev`: previous process record in case of a pipe.
+    - `:prev`: previous process record in case of a pipeline.

   The returned record may be passed to `deref`.
 Doing so will cause the current thread to block until the process is finished and will populate `:exit` with